 A Good, Clean Burn

-Bloom Anthology's goods are hand-crafted in micro-batches at our Perfumery & Candle Studio at Revolution Mill in Greensboro, NC.
-We use natural ingredients whenever possible, because we believe products in our home should be beautiful, not toxic.
+Scent Workshops's goods use natural ingredients whenever possible, because we believe products in our home should be beautiful, not toxic.

 - All fragrance oils are blends of essential oils and perfuming oils, and they are phthalate-free.